abzen/RMRK-Licence/README.md

-# RMRK-Licence
+# RMRK-License
-Contains an Apache 2.0 licence with a NOTICE describing RMRK attribution requirements
+Contains an Apache 2.0 license with a NOTICE describing RMRK attribution requirements